 Myopia, also called nearsightedness or shortsightedness, is the inability to see things clearly unless they’re situated close to your eyes.
 It is the most common refractive error among children and young adults.
 Most patients with this condition wear eyeglasses or contacts to correct their vision.

 However, myopia is more than an inconvenience; it can pose a serious risk to your child’s long-term vision.
 As a child develops and the myopia rapidly progresses, the child is at a higher risk of developing dangerous eye diseases later in life.
 Namely, retinal detachment, macular degeneration, glaucoma and cataracts.
 Thankfully, Myopia Management can help.

 Myopia Management solutions include eye drops, specific contact lenses, and glasses, which can help slow down the rapid visual deterioration that occurs with myopia.
-Contact Dr.'s Eyecare Myopia Control Center At Dr.'s Eyecare Center and see how Myopia Management can help your child experience clearer, sharper vision and a higher quality of life.
+Contact Dr.'s Eyecare Myopia Control Center and see how Myopia Management can help your child experience clearer, sharper vision and a higher quality of life.